Jürgen Moltmann

-Moltmann developed a form of liberation theology predicated on the view that God suffers with humanity, while also promising humanity a better future through the hope of the Resurrection, which he has labelled a 'theology of hope'.
-Much of Moltmann's work has been to develop the implications of these ideas for various areas of theology.
-Moltmann has become known for developing a form of social trinitarianism.
-His two most famous works are Theology of Hope and The Crucified God.
-Moltmann also served as a mentor to Miroslav Volf.
+Moltmann described his theology as an extension of Karl Barth's theological works, especially the Church Dogmatics, and he described his work as Post-Barthian.
+He developed a form of liberation theology predicated on the view that God suffers with humanity, while also promising humanity a better future through the hope of the Resurrection, which he labelled a 'theology of hope'.
+Much of Moltmann's work was to develop the implications of these ideas for various areas of theology.
+Moltmann became known for developing a form of social trinitarianism.
+He was awarded several international honorary doctorates.

 Life and career

 Youth

 Moltmann was born in Hamburg on 8 April 1926.
-He described his German upbringing as thoroughly secular.
+His father was a teacher; the family was not religious.
 His grandfather was a grand master of the Freemasons.
-At sixteen, Moltmann idolized Albert Einstein, and anticipated studying mathematics at university.
-The physics of relativity were "fascinating secrets open to knowledge"; theology as yet played no role in his life.
+As a teenager, Moltmann idolized Albert Einstein, and anticipated studying mathematics at university.